CTU: Journalists have a part to play in fighting human trafficking - Trinidad and Tobago Newsday

 He urged reporters to resist sensationalism, challenge harmful myths and stereotypes, and support national awareness efforts through truthful, compassionate coverage.

-The day-long workshop also featured presentations from CTU deputy director Dane-Marie Marshall, senior legal officer Arnella Laloo, and IOM reporting and communications officer Kandy Serrant.
+The day-long workshop also featured presentations from CTU Deputy Director Dane-Marie Marshall, Senior Legal Officer Arnella Laloo, and IOM Reporting and Communications Officer.

 Comments